greezybacon/doku2trac/README.md

 Where `<type>` is one of

 *   CamelCase

     This is the default.
-Pages are converted to *trac*'s CamelCasePageName.
+Pages are converted to *Trac*'s CamelCasePageName.
 A Doku page named `path:to:page_name` will be translated to PathToPageName

 *   CamelPath

     This is a hybrid scheme similar to CamelCase, except *DokuWiki*'s namespace is preserved.
 So the `:` part of the page names is converted to a `/`.
 So the page named `path:to:page_name` will be translated to `Path/To/PageName`

 This conversion affects both page names and links to other wiki pages.